OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskItem.AttachmentRead.md

 ---
-title: TaskItem.AttachmentRead Event (Outlook) ms.prod: outlook
+title: TaskItem.AttachmentRead event (Outlook)
 api_name:
 - Outlook.TaskItem.AttachmentRead
 ms.assetid: 8a0aed80-e92f-a3e8-0341-a55c1a24b6c9
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskItem.AttachmentRead Event (Outlook)
+# TaskItem.AttachmentRead event (Outlook)

 Occurs when an attachment in an instance of the parent object has been opened for reading.